-The data, disaggregated by first-generation status at each of the community colleges, are included in Tables 1, 2, and 3 in the appendix to this report.
+The data, disaggregated by first-generation status, are included in Tables 1 and 2 in the appendix to this report.

 Targeted strategies

 MCCS has placed a strategic focus on student success measures designed to support first- generation students and others who traditionally have been underrepresented in higher education and who often face significant challenges in accessing postsecondary education, succeeding academically once they enroll, and completing a degree.
 These strategies include: